grafbase/gateway-hooks-demo/README.md

-# HTTP and logging with gateway hooks
+# Gateway hooks example

-In this example we show how to run async HTTP requests and write logs from gateway hooks.
+In this example we will use the gateway hooks to change the behavior of the gateway.
+This repository contains the following:

-## The components of this example
+- `subgraph`: a GraphQL server exposing a few users

-- `authorized-subgraph` has a simple subgraph server, with a dumb endpoint we can call from the hooks
+- `auth-service`: a HTTP service imitating an authorization endpoint to grant access to some data.
-- `demo-hooks` contains the code for WebAssembly hooks as a Rust project
+- `federated-schema.graphql`: the federated GraphQL schema generated with the `subgraph`.
-- `federated-schema.graphql` is the federated GraphQL schema
+- `grafbase.toml`: the configuration for the Grafbase Gateway`

-- `grafbase.toml` has the configuration for the Grafbase Gateway
+## Setup

-## Dependencies
+### Dependencies

 To run this example, you need the Grafbase Gateway version 0.4.0 or later, read more how to install it from: